cibellem/react_employee_directory/README.md

 ### Description
-Employee search directory built with React.js components
+Employee search directory built with React.js components with autofill suggestions based on the user's input

 **Key words**: